top of page

 History of Marriages

 A wedding was a civil institution and a legal matter, with no church involvement.
-A civil marriage was a way for a husband to bind a woman to him exclusively, to guarantee that her children were his biological, legal heirs.
+During the Roman Empire, civil marriage was developed as a way for a husband to bind a woman to him exclusively and to guarantee that her children were his biological and legal heirs.
 Men were free to take several wives for legitimate offspring, and free to satisfy primal urges with concubines, prostitutes, or young male lovers.
 If a wife failed to produce male offspring, a husband could set her aside or abandon her.

-Slowly, men began to seek the blessing of a priest in addition to the civil ceremony.
-After a legal civil wedding, the couple would stand before a priest at the church steps.
+Once Christianity became the national religion of the Roman Empire, men began to seek the blessing of a priest in addition to the civil ceremony.
+Throughout Europe, after a legal civil wedding, the couple would stand before a priest at the church steps.
 It was not until the 8th century that weddings were performed inside a church.
-It was 1184 when the church recognized marriage as a sacrament and marriage became a religious institution.
+It was 1184 when the church recognized marriage as a sacrament, and holy matrimony became a religious institution.
+In a similar way, couples may have a civil wedding in their home jurisdiction and a symbolic ceremony at a destination wedding.

-Eventually, civil authority was added to religious authority so that a local priest or pastor could declare a legal marriage and a holy matrimony.
-Today, in many countries, civil marriages are required, while it is also optional to have a religious ceremony, prayer, or dedication.
+Eventually, civil authorities granted Christian priests or pastors the authority to declare a legal marriage.
+In many countries today, civil marriages are required, and it is optional to also have a religious ceremony, prayer, or dedication.

 In 2001, the Netherlands became the first country to legalize same-sex weddings.
 In 2005, it became legal nationwide in Canada.

-The 2015, the US ruled for marriage equality for same-sex couples.
+In 2015, the US Supreme Court ruled in favour of marriage equality for same-sex couples.
 It declared that the Constitution guaranteed due process and equal protection under the law, and that states could not ban same-sex marriages.
 Justice Anthony Kennedy wrote that gay people should not be "excluded from one of civilization's oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right."

 The US District Judge David Bunning rejected her assertion, writing, "Davis cannot use her own constitutional rights as a shield to violate the constitutional rights of others while performing her duties as an elected official."
 A jury awarded the plaintiffs $100,000 in damages in 2023, and Bunning later ordered Davis to pay more than $260,000 in attorneys' fees and expenses.